zhaohuabing/lightsocks-android/README.md

 Socks5 server: https://github.com/zhaohuabing/lightsocks

-Do not use it directly!
-I encourage you slighty change the encoding algorithm of the socks5 server to build your own VPN solution.
+Please do not use it directly!
+Instead, I encourage you look into the code of the socks5 server and change the encoding algorithm to build your own VPN solution.

 Original docs of Shadowsocks: